 Guidance in Glastonbury

-In seeking spiritual inspiration we need to be able to access suitable guidance from the level of the spirit.
+In seeking Intuitive inspiration we need to be able to access suitable guidance from the level of Higher Consciousness.
 Let us look at Glastonbury as a specific case.

 For people drawn to this place, there often appears to be an entity interested in the well–being of the town.
 This entity draws the people and resources needed by the town, inspires these people with what they are being asked to do and has a vision for the destiny of the town.
 The energy makes itself available to people in the form and manner which they are most likely to understand and be able to relate to.
 It is sometimes called the Over-Lighting Presence, sometimes the Goddess, sometimes the Company of Avalon, seen as a group of long dead monks who once lived in the Abbey of Glastonbury, and sometimes as the Angel of Glastonbury.
 For simplicity, we will use the latter description.